thankmelater23/MyFitZ/README.md

 <h2 align="center"><a id="�About"></a><strong>📱About<strong></h2>

 <ul>
-<li><p>MyFitZ allows you to always have a visulization of your personal wardrobe and also a refernce to wishlist wardrobe; never second guessing whats in your closet!</p></li>
+<li><p>MyFitZ allows you to have a mobile visualization of your personal wardrobe, as well as a reference to a wardrobe wishlist, so you always have quick and easy access to what's in your closet!</p></li>

-<li><p>If you use MyFitZ setting up outfits will be a THOUSAND time easier!!!</p></li>
+<li><p>With MyFitZ, setting up outfits for any occasion will be fast and easy!</p></li>

-<li><p>You'll love MyFitZ because it keeps track of your entire wardrobe in various ways, most of which are automized. </p></li>
+<li><p>MyFitZ integrates automated techniques to provide a variety of ways to organize and maintain your wardrobe.</p></li>

-<li><p>Forgetting if that shirt was a light blue or dark blue to go which your cool new jeans is a thing of the past.</p></li>
+<li><p>Forgetting whether that shirt you want to pair with your cool new jeans is light blue or dark blue is a thing of the past. </p></li>

-<li><p>MyFitZ is the new age way of dealing with your wardrobe.
-Saving you time, energy, and giving you the comfort of being sure what you have and what you’ll be wearing.</p></li>
+<li><p> MyFitZ is a new age method of managing your wardrobe.
+The app saves you time, energy and provides the comfort of knowing exactly what is in your closet!</p></li>

-<li><p>MyFitZ is for everyone, babies, kids, businesses, stores, clothing lines, fashion designers, fashion enthusiast, and so much more.</p></li>
+<li><p>MyFitZ is perfect for: Kids (of all ages), Clothing/Fashion Designers, Business Professionals, Fashion Enthusiasts, or anyone who wants their wardrobe organized!</p></li>
 </ul>

 <hr />